Azure/GenAIOps/labs/building.md

 > 🎥 **Watch the step-by-step demo**: [Building GenAI App](https://www.youtube.com/embed/RYJsekbciXs?autoplay=1)

-In this lab you’ll review your GenAI landing-zone architecture, explore the dev environment you provisioned in bootstraping, then deploy the orchestrator code from the GPT-RAG template into that same environment.
+In this lab you’ll review your GenAI landing-zone architecture, explore the dev environment you provisioned in bootstraping, then deploy the orchestrator code from the Project template into that same environment.

 ![Architecture Overview](../media/ai_landing_zone.png)